emiliebarnard/github-page-guide/index.markdown

 title: Quick Start Guide
 ---

-**Audience**: Intended for novice website creators looking to host their content on GitHub Page.
+**Audience**: Intended for novice website creators looking to host their content on GitHub Pages.

 **Prerequisites**:
 * A [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) is needed before a GitHub Pages site can be created.